 There is a fleet of vehicles including minibuses which are used regularly for outings to the local community and further afield.
 Leisure time is used for on-site and off-site activities including shopping, parks, zoos, arts and crafts, seaside visits, walking, sensory activities, music or simply relaxing with peers.
 The children and young people are encouraged and supported to undertake a range of new social activities.

-The houses have areas which can be used for individual and group leisure activities such as group cooking, art, messy play, music, watch films and listen to book readings.

-There is ample outdoor space which can be used for walking, picnics, organised games and sports.
+The houses have areas which can be used for individual and group leisure activities such as group cooking, art, messy play, music, watching films and listening to book readings.
+There is ample outdoor space for walking, picnics, organised games and sports.
 Staff offer choices whilst encouraging young people to have a varied, individually tailored and meaningful leisure programme which aims to achieve a balance between active and quiet leisure and socialisation.